 - REIT Scheme allowed issuing right units

-- Borrowing allowed up to 50% of the reported total assets of REIT Scheme
+- Borrowing allowed up to 50% of the reported total assets of the REIT Scheme

 - RMC to appoint the following for the REIT Scheme: